Supersymmetric SYK model and random matrix theory: Eigenvalue distribution

 \section{Eigenvalue distribution}

-This appendix is a simple introduction on the random matrix theory eigenvalue distribution (for instance, see \cite{Wishart,MIT}), the measure in the eigenvalue basis.
+This appendix is a simple introduction to the random matrix theory eigenvalue distribution (for instance, see \cite{Wishart,MIT}), the measure in the eigenvalue basis.
 For Wigner-Dyson ensemble, this is given by the formula

 where $\lambda =(\lambda _1,\cdots,\lambda _N)$ is the set of eigenvalues, $\Delta (\lambda)$ is the Vandermont determinant defined by

 and $C(N,\tilde{\beta})$ is a normalization constant depending on $\tilde{\beta}$ and $N$.
 For different ensembles, $\tilde{\beta}$ is defined as